Q. Who qualifies to apply to become a STRETCH Scholar?

 A. Students who are part of UC LEADS may apply to become a STRETCH Scholar.

-Q. How much is the stipend for this program?
+Q. Is there a stipend for this program?

-A. Each STRETCH Scholar will receive a stipend at the beginning of the academic year for their two-year research experience ($12,000 total).
+A. Each STRETCH Scholar will receive a stipend from their home UC LEADS office at the beginning of the academic year for their two-year research experience.

 Q. When will participants be selected?